• Skip to primary navigation

 • Pulse until partially mashed (some will still be in halves); you don't want it mushy.

-• Stir dressing into the chickpea salad and refrigerate until ready to eat.
+• Stir the chickpea salad and refrigerate until ready to eat.

 • Using large hothouse tomatoes (firm and large), cut the top off the tomato